NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 A typical application will have the following layout.
 The main section of the application is the area where components like tables, graphs, and other components are displayed.
-Local filters are displayed on the left side and depending on the numbers will scroll vertically.
+Local filters are displayed on the left side and depending on the number of facets, will scroll vertically.
 This is a typical layout but other layouts are possible, like in the case of Protein Paint.
 Applications are encouraged to use vertical space as much as possible, as horizontal scrolling can be a poor user experience.